IRSS-UBC/3pg/README.md

-### Overview
+# Overview
-3PG with 3PGSpatial, now parallelized and using .tif instead of .flt images.
+3-PG with 3-PGSpatial, now parallelized and using .tif instead of .flt images.
 This repository is currently being maintained by the Integrated Remote Sensing Studio (IRSS), Faculty of Forestry, University of British Columbia.
 For documentation, see https://francoisdt14.github.io/3PG-Help/.

+If you notice a bug, or have an idea for a feature request, please use GitHub issues.

+# running 3-PG
+download and unzip the latest release from GitHub.
+Then, run using the run.bat script in the release folder.

+Alternatively, you may run the executable directly.
+If you do this, ensure that the PROJ_DATA environment variable has been set to the 'proj' folder.
+Runtime warnings indicating 'proj.db' not found will occur if this is not done.
+This is necessary because 'proj' is a dependency of GDAL, which this new version of 3-PG utilizing .tif images relies on.

+# developing 3-PG
 ### Prerequisistes
 * [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) with the C++ workload installed
 * [CMake](https://cmake.org/download/) (3.15 or higher)